makigas/makigas.es/README.md

 ## Database

 Upstream database is PostgreSQL and that is the officially supported one.
-Said that, this web application may work on MySQL and sqlite3 as well, although I haven't tested this.
+Said that, this web application may work on MySQL and sqlite3 as well, although I haven't tested this, and it's not officially supported.
+If you experience bugs by using MySQL, they cannot be fix.

 **Note that no database.yml has been committed.** Copy the example file `config/database.yml.example` and modify it to suit your needs. **It is important not to commit sensitive information such as passwords to the repository**.

     $ cp config/database.yml.example config/database.yml
     $ vim config/database.yml